dotnet/core/samples/RaspberryPiInstructions.md

 * From the terminal/commandline create a folder named helloworld and go into it.
 * Run `dotnet new`.
-* Edit the helloworld.csproj file to look like this (Note the version may be newer under RuntimeIdentifiers).
+* Edit the helloworld.csproj file to look like this (Note the version may be newer for RuntimeFrameworkVersion but not lower than 2.0.0-beta-001620-00).

 ```
 <Project Sdk="Microsoft.NET.Sdk">